CFDLLMBench: A Benchmark Suite for Evaluating Large Language Models in Computational Fluid Dynamics: Appendix

-\subsection{FoamBench}
+\subsubsection{FoamBench}

 This class of benchmark study focuses on OpenFOAM dataset.
 Being an open source framework, there are multitudes of cases available.
 However, scraping through all such available cases to generate the dataset can create additional challenges in evaluating the effectiveness of such frameworks.
 Also, OpenFOAM is capable of simulating complex geometries that we see in real life scenarios (e.g. flow over an airplane or automobile), which requires creation of a CAD geometry outside of OpenFOAM using specialized tools and further creating a computational mesh, which is then imported into OpenFOAM for further CFD analysis.
 In the current benchmark, we want to evaluate an end to end usage of OpenFOAM, where it can generate its own geometry and mesh and further do the required numerical analysis.
 Hence we stick with geometries that can be easily described using natural language and/or part of the tutorial.
-With these guidelines in mind we curate \textit{FoamBench Basic} and \textit{FoamBench Advanced} dataset.
+With these guidelines in mind we curate \textit{FoamBench Basic} and \textit{FoamBench Advanced} dataset. \paragraph{FoamBench Basic} The basic dataset consists of tutorial problems with regards to the physics, geometry and models.
+We picked out 11 different tutorial problems namely: